merlindorin/go-unifi-protect/README.md

 #### Working with Sensors

-To interact with sensors, the `ApiClient` provides methods to list sensors and retrieve individual sensor details:
+To interact with sensors, the `APIClient` provides methods to list sensors and retrieve individual sensor details:

 ```go
 sensors, sensorsError := client.V1().Sensors.List(ctx)